 This just doesn’t benefit marketing outreach — with the right technology, these insights benefit all teams when they are doing outreach to customers.
 Sales can tailor conversations based on what content their prospects have downloaded.
 Marketing can see if a customer has a service ticket in the funnel, and pause communications until it’s resolved.
 When every team is connected, every team wins.

 Target key accounts with dynamic content via personalized emails, tailored web experiences, and more.

 Delight prospects with a touch of something tactile — delivered right to their door.

 Gather your prospects for face-to-face events that provide an impactful experience.

 Start a conversation on social channels through a combination of organic posts, paid content, and social listening.

-Tailor digital ads based on engagement history, and loop in your sales team to follow up at just the right time.
+Tailor digital ads and landing pages based on engagement history, and loop in your sales team to follow up at just the right time.

-According to the State of Marketing report, 65% of business buyers are likely to switch brands if a vendor doesn’t personalize communications to their company.
-When you deliver the personalized experiences your top accounts want, you’ll be more likely to land — and keep — their business.
+According to the State of Marketing report, 89% of B2B marketers are using an ABM platform to deliver a unified end-to-end experience.
+And for good reason: when you deliver the personalized experiences your top accounts want, you’ll be more likely to land — and keep — their business.

 To execute ABM successfully, you’ll need a high level of coordination between your marketing, sales, and service teams.

 ABM brings previously siloed marketing, sales, and service teams together around a single view of the customer.
 In fact, according to B2B Marketing Trends, top B2B marketing teams are 1.6 times more likely than underperforming teams to collaborate with sales teams on ABM programs.